Using treasury funds

 Using the SSF’s own funds

 Although the law permits the connected organization to pay start-up, administrative and fundraising expenses for an SSF, the committee may use its own funds to pay those costs.
-All disbursements by the SSF for these purposes are reportable as operating expenditures.
+All disbursements by the SSF for these purposes are reportable as operating expenditures on Line 21(b) of Form 3X.
 Note that the connected organization may reimburse the SSF for those operating expenditures, provided that the reimbursement is made within 30 days of the SSF’s disbursement.
 These reimbursements are reported as “offsets to operating expenditures.”